cdeccio/byu-cs460-f2024/12-hw-app-layer/README.md

 requests and responses issued above.
 For each question that asks "why", provide a brief but specific explanation.

+ 1. In HTTP request 1, what was the domain sent by the client in the Host header of the HTTP request?
- 1. In HTTP request 1, was a cookie sent by the client?
+ 2. In HTTP request 1, was a cookie sent by the client?
 Why or why not?
+ 3. In HTTP request 1, what was the "domain" attribute in the cookie returned by the server?
+ 4. In HTTP request 2, what was the domain sent by the client in the Host header of the HTTP request?
- 2. In HTTP request 2, was a cookie sent by the client?
+ 5. In HTTP request 2, was the cookie sent by the client?
 What does the answer (yes/no) tell you about the ability or inability of the server to set a cookie with a "domain" attribute other than its own domain name (i.e., the domain name in the URL)?
+ 6. In HTTP request 2, what was the "domain" attribute in the cookie returned by the server?
+ 7. In HTTP request 3, what was the domain sent by the client in the Host header of the HTTP request?
- 3. In HTTP request 3, was a cookie sent by the client?
+ 8. In HTTP request 3, was the cookie sent by the client?
 What does the answer (yes/no) tell you about the ability or inability of the server to set a cookie with a "domain" attribute other than its own domain name (i.e., the domain name in the URL)?
- 4. In HTTP request 4, was a cookie sent by the client?
+ 9. In HTTP request 3, was a cookie sent by the client?
 Why or why not?
- 5. In HTTP request 5, was a cookie sent by the client?
+ 10. In HTTP request 4, was a cookie sent by the client?
 Why or why not?
- 6. In HTTP request 6, was a cookie sent by the client?
+ 11. In HTTP request 5, was a cookie sent by the client?
 Why or why not?
+ 12. In HTTP request 6, was a cookie sent by the client?
+Why or why not?
- 7. What was the response code associated with request 6?
+ 13. What was the response code associated with request 6?
 Why?
+ 14. What was the response code associated with request 7?
+Why?
+ 15. What is the content type communicated by the server to the client with the "Content-Type" header in request 7?
+ 16. What type of characters were used for the request headers in request 7?
+ 17. What type of characters were used for the response headers in request 7?
+ 18. What type of characters were used for the response body in request 7?
+     (Hint: look all the way through the response body.)
+ 19. What must a client do to display the image properly?
+ 20. What was the response code associated with request 8?
+Why?
+ 21. What was the content type communicated by the server to the client with the "Content-Type" header in request 8?
- 8. What was the response code associated with request 7?
-Why was it different than that of request 6?
+ 22. What was the response code associated with request 9?
+Why was it different than that of request 8?
- 9. What was the response code associated with request 8?
-Why was it different than that of request 7?
+ 23. What was the response code associated with request 10?
+Why was it different than that of request 9?

 ## Cleanup